solyarisoftware/prompter.vim/README.md

 ## Completion modes
 There are two common "completion modes" foreseen in OpenAI or similar current LLMs:

-- **Text completion**
+- **`text` completion**

-  Completion mode set as "text" means that LLM completes the given context window prompt text with a completion text (text in -> text out).
+  Completion mode set as `text` means that LLM completes, the given context window prompt text with a completion text (text in -> text out).
   An example of such a model setting is the `text-da-vinci-003` OpenAI model.
   To use a text completion mode, the model must support that mode trough specific API.

-- **Chat completion**
+- **`chat` completion**

-  Completion mode set as "chat" means that LLM s fine-tuned for "chat".
+  Completion mode set as `chat` means that LLM s fine-tuned for chat "roles" (user say, assistant say, ...).
-  The context window prompt is in fact made by three sections: a "system prompt" and a list of user and assistant messages.
+  The context window prompt is in fact made by a "system prompt" and a list of user and assistant messages.
   An example of such a model setting is the `gpt3.5-turbo` OpenAI model.
   To use a chat completion mode, the model must support that mode, trough specific API.

-💡 Prompter.vim plugin is conceived to work as a text mode fast prototyping playground, avoiding the complications of the chat roles.
+💡 Prompter.vim plugin is conceived to work as text completer fast prototyping playground, avoiding the complications of the chat roles.
-So a model that works only in chat mode (as the `gpt3.5-turbo`) is faked as a text completion model, just inserting the prompt text as "system" role.
+So a model that works only in chat mode (as the `gpt3.5-turbo`) is behind the scenes "faked" to be a text completion model, just inserting the prompt text you are editing, as "system" role prompt.

 ## Install